Miss Grand Malaysia

-Background

 History

 The Miss Grand Malaysia beauty contest was founded in 2013 by Penang-based businessperson Anson Chong who ran the inaugural edition at Queensbay Mall in Bayan Lepas, featuring 12 national finalists representing all Malaysia states.
 Of which, Michelle Madeleine Boey from the host state was announced as the winner and won the prizes worth 10,000 RM During 2014 to 2016, no national pageant held to determine the winner, the country representatives for the international competition were designated by different national directors.

 After three years of hiatus, the pageant was brought back in 2017 by a public relation and digital marketing consultant from Sarawak Jude Benjamin Lisa, who served as the national licensee for Miss Grand International in Malaysia during 2015 to 2021.
 Together with the business partner Josh Oneill, he also set up the event organizer privately held firm Introducing Talent Sdn Bhd to be responsible for managing the affiliated pageant, beginning with the second edition of Miss Grand Malaysia, in which Sanjeda John from Sabah was named the winner at a contest held at Evolve Concept Mall in Selangor on 5 August outclassing 15 other finalists.
 In the same event, the country representative for Miss Interncontinental 2017 was also crowned.
 Since then, the pageant has been held annually to select the Malaysian candidates for various international pageants including Miss Grand International until the organization lost the franchise to the Singapore-based start-up company HyperLive Entertainment Pte Ltd in 2022.
 The national titleholder for Miss Grand International has been determined through the Miss World Malaysia ever since.
 The event was organized by Fantastic Golden Sdn.
 Bhd., who was appointed by the Singaporean franchise holder company as its official partner to produce the event in Malaysia.

 Since 2017, the organization has been franchising the state competitions to the individual organizers, who would name the state titleholders to compete in the national pageant.
-Beginning with three state pageants in 2017 including Sabah, Sarawak, and Kuala Lumpur, Melaka became the fourth member in 2018, while Selangor and Johor firstly joined the contest in 2019 and 2020, respectively.
-The organizer also planned to held the seventh-state pageant in Penang in 2022, but, unfortunately, lost the franchise to the HyperLive Entertainment.
+Beginning with three state pageants in 2017 including Sabah, Sarawak, and Kuala Lumpur, Melaka became the fourth member in 2018, while Selangor and Johor first joined the contest in 2019 and 2020, respectively.
+The organizer also planned to held the seventh-state pageant in Penang in 2022, but, unfortunately, lost the franchise to HyperLive Entertainment.